vrsp05/STEM-Camp-RC-Car/docs/environment/environment_setup.md

 * **The Free Software:** Download and install the [Arduino IDE](https://www.arduino.cc/en/software) on your computer.
 * **The Car's Brain:** Your ESP32-CAM board with the tiny camera attached.
-* **The USB Adapter:** The ESP32-CAM cannot plug directly into a computer!
+* **The USB Adapter:** The ESP32-CAM cannot plug directly into a computer.
 You must plug it into the small USB programmer board (the motherboard "MB" adapter shield) first.
 * **A Data-Sync USB Cable:** This is incredibly important.
 Many phone charger cables only provide power and cannot send data.
 You *must* use a cable that supports data transfer, or your computer will never see the ESP32.

 ## Step 1: Install ESP32 Board Support